 Blockchain and distributed ledger technology are frequently used as synonyms.
 However, both are quite different.
 Blockchain uses many technologies for its application, and distributed ledger technology is one of them.

-Blockchain is a type of distributed ledger technology that makes use of cryptography, making it difficult to manipulate.
-It is an unchangeable and distributed ledger used for recording transactions, transferring ownership, and tracking the assets.
+Blockchain is a type of distributed ledger technology that uses cryptography, making it difficult to manipulate.
+It is an unchangeable and distributed ledger used for recording transactions, transferring ownership, and tracking assets.
 Blockchain ensures security, transparency, and trust in different types of transactions involving digital assets.